twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-34-a-mind-is-unshaken%zh.rst

 So, living beings cannot separate themselves from kamma that cannot free from the worldly dhamma.
 Even the Buddha and some of his chief and great disciples could not shun away from them.
 Once the time the Buddha and monks could not get any food that they had to eat some very coarse foods which were fed for horses.
 Ciñcamāṇavikā, who was a devoted pupil of other faith, accused the Buddha of having an affair with her.
 (DhA. iii.
 178f; J. iv.
 187F, Jātaka 472 Mahāpaduma Jātaka; ItA.
 69)

 Even the Buddha sometimes had sickness with pains.
 Ven.
 Mahāmoggallāna, the chief disciple of the Buddha, had been killed by the assassins, it was also connected with this worldly dhamma.
-Once, the Nigaṇṭha ascetic planned to kill him.
-Because they thought the diminishing of their fame and fortune was related to him.
+Once, the Nigaṇṭha ascetics planned to kill him because they thought the diminishing of their fame and fortune was related to him.
 So, they hired some assassins to kill him.
 At last Ven.
 Mahāmoggallāna was caught by the assassins and he was beaten up until all his bones were broken.

 Nobody frees or escapes from censure.
 How to deal with censure is also very important.
 We do not need to pay much attention to the fools who censure us.
 But we need to listen and pay attention to the wise and noble people for their censure.
 After that, we have to correct and improve ourselves.
 We need to live a life of blamelessness and praise by them.